 I quite enjoyed the comparisons of the excitatory cell activity to empirical data from the Shadlen lab experiments.
 However, these were largely qualitative in nature.
 In conjunction with my prior point on the models that the LDDM is being compared against, it would be ideal to have a direct measure of model fits that can be used to compare the performance of different competing "control" models.
 These measures would have to account for differences in model complexity (e.g., AIC or BIC), but such an analysis would help the reader understand the utility of the LDDM in connecting with empirical data much better.

 We agree with the Reviewer that a quantitative comparison of the match between model neural predictions and empirical neurophysiological data is important.
-First, we wish to clarify that the model neural predictions are simulated from models fit to the behavioral (choice and RT data), not from fits to the neural activity traces.
+First, we wish to clarify that the model neural predictions are simulated from models fit to the behavioral (choice and RT data), not from fits to the neural activity traces – a point we now clarify in the text.
 While directly fitting dynamic models (LDDM, RNM, or LCA) to the neurophysiological data is appealing, there are currently several obstacles to this approach.
 The first problem is the complexity of the dynamic neural traces.
 Despite the long history of the random-dot motion paradigm, detailed features of the dynamics are still not understood.
 For example, the stereotyped initial dip after stimulus onset may reflect a reset of the network state to improve signal to noise ratio (Conen and Padoa-Schioppa, 2015) or simply reflect a surround suppression-like lateral inhibition in visual processing.
-The exact mechanism remains unknown and generally outside the scope of all circuit decision models.
-A second problem is that the primary difference between the models is the activity of inhibitory (and disinhibitory) neurons, which is typically not recorded in neurophysiological experiments; thus there is a lack of empirical data to which to fit the models.
+A second problem is that the primary difference between the models is the activity of inhibitory (and disinhibitory) neurons, which are typically not recorded in neurophysiological experiments; thus, there is a lack of empirical data to which to fit the models.
 In the revision, we clarified that the model fitting to the Roitman & Shadlen data is for behavioral data only, and model unit activity traces are derived from models fit to behavioral data.

 That being said, we agree that a quantitative comparison of model activity predictions is helpful.
 Because the models are fit not to the neural data but to the behavioral data, rather than using likelihood-based measures like AIC and BIC we used a simple RMSE measure to compare the match between predicted and neural activity patterns (revised Fig. 6E, Fig 6-S4E, Fig 6-S5E).
 Please see response to recommendations below for details.